 A storm is brewing in Haiti.
 Covid-19 is bringing widespread starvation, ravaging an already fragile population, especially the children.
 HUFH is there to help.

-The Hands Up for Haiti family is deeply saddened to announce the sudden and unexpected passing of our board member Dr. Hemant Kairam, a gifted pediatrician who has been an integral part of Hands Up for Haiti since its inception.
-Hemant was deeply committed to both the children of Haiti and the education of the […]
+The Hands Up for Haiti family was deeply saddened by the sudden and unexpected passing late last year of our board member and dear friend, Dr. Hemant Kairam.
+Hemant, a true humanitarian and gifted pediatrician, was an integral part of Hands Up for Haiti since its inception and an inspiration to us all.
+He was deeply committed to both […]

 HUFH & Shada: Our Commitment Continues